Meakelvis/demo-repo/README.md

 ## Local development

-Obviously open index.html in browser of choice.
+1. Obviously open index.html in browser of choice.
+2. Have fun